UCare's MSHO 2022 Part D (Prescription Drug) Coverage

 Mail order pharmacy program

-UCare Medicare members may order up to a 90 day supply for the cost of two copays on certain medications to be delivered by mail through Express Scripts, UCare’s Pharmacy Benefits Manager.
+UCare Medicare members may order up to a 90-day supply of medication by mail through Express Scripts, UCare’s Pharmacy Benefits Manager.
+It may cost less than a 90-day supply at a retail pharmacy.
 Besides convenience, benefits include free home delivery and 24/7 access to a pharmacist.

 Choose one of these ways to start receiving your medications at home: